TongLing916/tongling916.github.io/_posts/2020-4-4-Multi-View-Stereo-Tutorial.md

 #### 3.3 Volumetric data fusion

+- __Volumetric surface extraction__ is flexible and the input 3D information can come from many different sources such as photo-consistency volumes, depthmaps, MVS point clouds, laser scanned 3D points, or any combination of those.
+It is a challenging task to fuse such diverse set of 3D measurements into a single clean mesh model with the right topology.
+- A standard yet powerful solution is to accumulate evidence in a 3D voxel grid and extract a surface model via Marching Cube algorithm.
+  - One formulation is to compute a __signed distance function__ field over the voxel grid, then pose a surface reconstruction as zero iso-surface extraction. [^Curless96] [^Zach07]
+  - The other formulation is to pose as a 3D binary segmentation problem, where the boundary of the two segments can be extracted as a surface model. [^Zach07] [^Furukawa09] [^Hernandez07] [^Sinha07] [^Vogiatzis05]
+- __Volumetric Graph-Cuts on a Voxel Grid__
+  - Given a bounding box that contains the solution surface, the space is discretized with a voxel grid.
+  - The objective is to find the __optimal label assignment__ ("interior" or "exterior") to all the voxels that minimizes the following cost function: $$E\left(\left\{k_{v}\right\}\right)=\sum_{v} \Phi\left(k_{v}\right)+\sum_{(v, w) \in \mathcal{N}} \Psi\left(k_{v}, k_{w}\right)$$
+  - The first term (_unary term_) is the summation of per voxel cost over the entire domain, where $$\Phi\left(k_{v}\right)$$ encodes the cost of assigning a label to voxel $$v$$.
+  - The second term (pairwise _interaction term_) is the summation over all the pairs of adjacent voxels denoted as $$\mathcal{N}$$.
+  - Possibility: a constant _ballooning term_ as the unary term
+  - The optimization can be solved exactly and efficiently with a graph-cuts algorithm, as long as each pairwise term is submodular. [^Kolmogorov04]
+  - One __limitation__ of the use of a voxel grid is that the memory allocation quickly becomes very expensive.
+    - One effective solution is an __octree__ data structure.
+  - Due to the __shrinkage bias__, the reconstruction with the constant balloning term failes in reconstructing deep concavities in various parts of the model.
+- A __better alternative__ than uniform voxel grid is to first reconstruct a sparse 3D point cloud of scene, then use the 3D points as nodes of the space discretization grid.
+  - 3D Delaunay triangulation [^Labatut07]
+  - __Explicit regularization__ term to penalize __label change__
+    - It is usually __necessary__ at every pair of adjacent cells for a uniform voxel grid structure.
+    - In the case of of a 3D Delaunay triangulation, explicit regularization in the pairwise term is __not crucial__.
+  - If the 3D evidence is weak, this technique will miss thin structures due to the MRF regularization.
+    - Solution: add a step to reinforce the evidence of structure by analyzing the gradient of exterior evidence. [^Jancosek11]

 #### 3.4 MVS Mesh Refinement

 ### Literature

 [^Furukawa15]: Furukawa, Yasutaka, and Carlos Hernández.
 "Multi-view stereo: A tutorial."
 Foundations and Trends® in Computer Graphics and Vision 9.1-2 (2015): 1-148.

+[^Furukawa09]: Yasutaka Furukawa, Brian Curless, Steven M. Seitz, and Richard Szeliski.
+Reconstructing building interiors from images.
+In IEEE International Conference on Computer Vision, 2009.

-[^Yasutaka10a]: Yasutaka Furukawa and Jean Ponce.
+[^Furukawa10a]: Yasutaka Furukawa and Jean Ponce.
 Accurate, dense, and robust multi-view stereopsis.
 IEEE Transactions on Pattern Analysis and Machine Intelligence, 32(8):1362–1376, August 2010.

-[^Yasutaka10b]: Yasutaka Furukawa, Brian Curless, Steven M. Seitz, and Richard Szeliski.
+[^Furukawa10b]: Yasutaka Furukawa, Brian Curless, Steven M. Seitz, and Richard Szeliski.
 Towards Internet-scale multiview stereo.
 In IEEE Conference on Computer Vision and Pattern Recognition, 2010.

 [^Scharstein02]: D. Scharstein and R. Szeliski.
 A taxonomy and evaluation of dense two-frame stereo correspondence algorithms.
 International Journal of Computer Vision, 47(1/2/3) 7–42, 2002.